rodrigosantana/DemersalTropicalizationBMM/README.md

 *Thermal_Species_Affinities_BMM.tab* - Perez, José Angel Alvarez; Sant'Ana, Rodrigo (2022): Thermal preference/affinity of demersal species caught in the Brazilian Meridional Margin in the period 2000-2019. https://doi.pangaea.de/10.1594/PANGAEA.946399

+## R Code

+*script_MTC_analysis_ver00.R* - for the implementation of the linear models and time-lag linear models;

+*script_Multivariate_analysis_ver00.R* - for the implementation of the multivariated analysis (TBI, Beta Diversity).

+Important: Some analysis are based on permutation process, thus, some results could present small differences between new runs and those presented in the manuscript.

 ## Licence

 <a rel="license"